panzerdp/dmitripavlutin.com/posts/117-javascript-method/index.md

 Indirect invocation and bounding emulate the method invocation.

-To read about all ways you can define functions in JavaScript follow my post [6 Ways to Declare JavaScript Functions](/6-ways-to-declare-javascript-functions/).
+To read about all ways you can define functions in JavaScript follow my post [JavaScript Function Declaration: The 6 Ways](/6-ways-to-declare-javascript-functions/).

 Confused about how `this` works in JavaScript?
-Then I recommend reading my extensive guide [Gentle Explanation of "this" in JavaScript
+Then I recommend reading my extensive guide [Gentle Explanation of "this" in JavaScript](/gentle-explanation-of-this-in-javascript/).
-](/gentle-explanation-of-this-in-javascript/).

 *Quizzzzz: can a method in JavaScript be an asynchronous function?*